dustinpfister/blog_posts/_posts/js-array.md

 ## 8 - Multidimensional Arrays

 There are two general ways of making Multidimensional Arrays in javaScript as I see it.
-There are arrays of arrays, and then there is using a formula to make a sort of virtual multidimensional array that is really just a plain old linear array.
+There are arrays of arrays, and then there is using a formula to make a sort of virtual multidimensional array that is really just a plain old linear array with a single dimension.
+If you spend enough time playing around with various libraries as well as native javaScript features chances are it is only a matter of time until one becomes familiar with both general ways of making multidimensional arrays.

 ### 8.1 - Arrays of Arrays